 We also recommend shaving with a clean, sharp razor to help get a closer shave and prevent hairs from curling over and becoming ingrown.
 Always shave in one direction that is with the hair growth as going against your hair growth can be a recipe for skin irritation and ingrown nasties.

 After you’ve shaved, pat the area dry and coat your skin with a non-perfumed moisturiser or gel as you may be feeling a little sensitive.
-Jenna recommends looking for body care products that include the following ingredients to help combat razor bumps.
+Here are some of Becky Clark's (Education Consultant for La Roche-Posay, CeraVe & Vichy) top recommendations:

 How To Soothe The Symptoms Of Razor Burn